Overview of unreinforced masonry (URM) buildings

-- Another common characteristics of a URM brick building is the presence of a header course (see figure at the right).
+- Another common characteristic of a URM brick building is the presence of a header course (see figure at the right).
 Typical brick units are usually 8” wide x 2” high x 4” thick and are laid in layers or courses bound by mortar between layers and between each unit.
 They are typically laid such that 8” face (sides) is visible.
 These layers are called stretcher courses.
 Approximately every 6th layer the brick is turned 90 degrees such that the 4” face(end) is visible.
 These layers are called header courses.
 The presence of header courses provides a strong clue that the wall is unreinforced.

 - In multi-story buildings with masonry construction, another indication of URM being present is if the wall thickness increases from the upper floors to the lower as URM walls need the increased thickness to resist the increase in loads as they accumulate from above floors.

 - Many URM buildings have deeply recessed with flat or low arched lintels.